 |Christine Baranski as Mary Sunshine|

 Gwen Verdon & Chita Rivera gave us a Roxie and Velma who were genuinely "...older than I ever intended to be."
-Their hunger for vaudeville fame was a last-gasp act of desperation after a lifetime of failure and rejection.
-The Roxie and Velma of the film are both so young and beautiful, that one is left with the impression that life has been unduly unfair to them.
-Throughout the film, each suffers so many humiliations, setbacks, and exploitations that by the finale, we truly forget (or have long stopped caring) that they are remorseless murderers.
-Instead of being made to feel complicit participants in this depravity, we're simply relieved and happy these women get to have their dreams come true.
+The undeserving pair's hunger for vaudeville fame was a last-gasp act of desperation and resentment after a lifetime of failure and rejection.
+The Roxie and Velma of the film are both so young and beautiful (and talented) that we're left with the impression that life, indeed, has been unduly dismissive of them.
+Each suffers so many humiliations, setbacks, and exploitations that by the finale, we're rooting for them and have forgotten (or stopped caring) that they are remorseless murderers.
+This is obviously the whole point, and the film stays true to that notion... academically.
+But rather than leaving the audience with a bad taste in its mouth for its complicity in the amorality, I know I was just happy to see these two exploited sad sacks seeing their dreams come true.
+It was a feel-good ending passing itself off as hard-knock cynicism.

 |Bianca Marroquin and Michelle Williams|